Please participate in the MPF User Survey 2018.

 6. Future enhancements¶

-Also the multiple Pololu Maestro controllers can be chained together (via a single USB port).
-We also don’t have support for that.
+Multiple Pololu Maestro controllers can be chained together (via a single USB port).
+We don’t have support for that yet.
 (It requires adding and additional address setting to the servo config.)
-Again if you want that, let us know and we’ll add it.
+If you want that, let us know and we’ll add it.